Focshole/pacoloco/README.md

     url: http://pkgbuild.com/~anatolik/quarry/x86_64
   sublime:
     url: https://download.sublimetext.com/arch/stable/x86_64
+  archlinux-reflector:
+    mirrorlist: /etc/pacman.d/reflector_mirrorlist # Be careful!
+Check that pacoloco URL is NOT included in that file!
+#   mirrorlist_refresh_cron: 0 0 3 * * * * # Optional, it is being refreshed before prefetching.
+Use this setting if you do not use prefetching or you want to update it more often
 prefetch: # optional section, add it if you want to enable prefetching
   cron: 0 0 3 * * * * # standard cron expression (https://en.wikipedia.org/wiki/Cron#CRON_expression) to define how frequently prefetch, see https://github.com/gorhill/cronexpr#implementation for documentation.
   ttl_unaccessed_in_days: 30  # defaults to 30, set it to a higher value than the number of consecutive days you don't update your systems